lotov/lcode3d/docs/index-html.rst

 glance over the first chapter and then
 `dive straight into the source code <../html/_modules/lcode.html#dst2d>`_ switching back and forth using [source] and [docs] cross-links.
-Trust me, at 500 lines of code it's even shorter than the docs, and if you get stuck, you always have a link back to the explanations.
+Trust us, at 500 lines of code it's even shorter than the docs, and if you get stuck, you always have a link back to the explanations.